Arakichō: Geography

-Located in the southeastern part of Shinjuku Ward.
+Arakichō is located in the southeastern part of Shinjuku Ward.
 The northern part borders Sumiyoshicho and Katamachi, and the eastern part borders Morisaka-dori in Tsu, which borders Yotsuya-zakacho and Yotsuya-Saneicho.
 The southern part borders Yotsuya 3-chome.
 The western part borders Funamachi.
 The area is bowl-shaped, with the pond at the back of the Araki Mansion in the center of the area at its bottom.
-It retains the appearance of a former entertainment district, but high-rise buildings can also be seen.
+It retains the appearance of a former entertainment district, but now has high-rise buildings.